vshymanskyy/muon/docs/README.md

 ## Muon Chaining

-Muon is entirely self-contained, so parser will decode one object at a time.
-Note that even if LRU strings list is used, the way it is referenced will still produces the correct result.
-Therefore, to decode multiple objects, you should repeatedly unpickle the file until you reach end of file or stream.
+Muon is entirely self-contained, so decoder will read one object at a time.
+Note that even if LRU strings list is used, the way it is referenced still produces the correct result.
+Therefore, to decode multiple objects, you should repeatedly call a decoder until you reach end of file or stream.

 For communication protocols, the following encoding is recommended:
 - the stream begins with  a Muon `magic` tag  and `0x90` (start list)